Pingid/ts-prove/README.md

 ## use

 The library provides a set of composable functions for typesafe schema validation and data decoding.
-The standered library of decoders also provid structured error ouputs which can be harnessed for message validation in, for example, serverside request handlers.
+The decoders or 'proofs' that are provided by the library also return structured error outputs which can be harnessed for message validation in, for example, serverside request handlers.

 ## basic

-In the example bellow we construct a 'proof' for the type `Person<{ name: string, age: number }>`.
+In the example below, we construct a 'proof' for the type `Person<{ name: string, age: number }>`.
 This proof is a callback which accepts some unknown/ambiguous data and returns either `Failure<[string, unknown]>` or `Success<[null, { name: string, age: number }]>`

 ```ts
 import P, { isFailure, ProofType } from 'ts-prove'